stjordanis/deepchecks/README.rst

    suite = full_suite()
    suite.run(train_dataset=train_dataset, test_dataset=train_dataset, model=model)

-Which will result in the following output of all checks and conditions in the suite:
+Which will result in a report that looks like this:

 .. raw:: html